Data-centric Design of Learning-based Surgical Gaze Perception Models in Multi-Task Simulation: Conclusion and Future Work

 This study provides a systematic, data-centric characterization of how the source of gaze supervision shapes learning-based surgical perception.
 Across tasks, active gaze exhibited skill-dependent organization consistent with prior RMIS findings, supporting the construct validity of the collection and processing pipeline.
 Passive gaze, while distinct from action-coupled attention, preserved substantial task-relevant structure, and models trained on passive labels recovered meaningful portions of operative attention, albeit with predictable degradation.

 However, we do note several limitations in our dataset.
 First, novice recordings for Task D (needle driving) were scarce: only three novices attempted Task D, and none completed it due to session time constraints and insufficient proficiency.
 Second, the passive observation dataset did not include novice-source segments for Task D; therefore, we avoided making strong claims about novice passive gaze behavior on Task D, and we did not use Task D for novice–intermediate passive comparisons.
-Third, the intermediate group was small and consisted of trained non-surgeons rather than board-certified experts, which may limit generalization to clinical expertise levels.
+Third, the intermediate group was small, and consisted of trained non-surgeons who were part of the study team rather than board-certified experts, which may have introduced an inherent expectancy bias, limiting generalization of our conclusions to actual clinical expertise levels.

 Future work will expand this dataset along three axes.
 First, we will recruit larger pools of clinically experienced surgeons to disentangle simulator proficiency from true clinical expertise and to validate whether the trends observed here persist at higher levels of skill.
 Second, we will strengthen coverage of difficult tasks, especially needle driving, through extended novice training and staged subtasks to ensure balanced passive-viewing schedules.
 Third, while this work focused on frame-wise saliency, we will investigate spatiotemporal and phase-conditioned gaze modeling to capture strategy-dependent dynamics such as error monitoring and recovery behavior.